So, how much does it actually cost? Why doesn't our website have a price list?

 Q: What are your payment terms/What payment methods do you accept?

-A: We invoice all work on NET30 terms unless prearranged otherwise.
-Our invoicing is currently done through SquareUp, which allows for immediate online credit card payment or mailed business check.
-Business check is our preferred method.
+A: We invoice all business-to-business work on NET30 terms unless prearranged otherwise.
+Our invoicing is currently done through SquareUp, which allows for online credit card payment or mailed business check.
+Business check is our preferred payment method.
+Private parties are invoiced when finished materials are delivered and invoices are due upon receipt.
+Private parties may pay with cash or credit card.

 Q: Another drone service provider is demanding prepayment in full/a large, non-refundable deposit.
 Do you require prepayment or deposits?